* Text only available in Spanish

 Percentage of alumni of the University who would recommend the degree studied

-With this Bachelor´s Degree, you will contribute to the transformation of society
+With this degree you will contribute to the tranformation of society

 School and Educational Psychologists